Services

 These members have expressed the wish to have their own living space.

 We utilize an apartment to provide hands-on learning in our home management skills training.
-An assessment is completed in 3-month increments to identify the areas of independence and the areas where support is required.
+An on-going assessment helps identify the areas of independence and the areas where support is required.

 Areas of Focus: